Badou90/1C-parser/README.md

 ## Overriding mappers

-By default you adding `MapperServiceProvider` with some basic parsing functions.
-If you wish to expand mappers you need to register new bindings in custom service provider.
+By default you will have `MapperServiceProvider` with some basic parsing functions.
+If you wish to extend mappers you need to register new bindings in custom service provider.

     class CustomMapperServiceProvider extends ServiceProvider
     {